 Cancer.Net Podcasts are available on Cancer.Net and wherever you listen to podcasts.
 If you choose to download a podcast audio file from this website, you will need software capable of playing MP3 files, such as Windows Media Player or QuickTime.

 If you wish to subscribe to Cancer.Net Podcasts and be automatically notified of new episodes, click the link for your chosen podcast app below.

 Cancer.Net podcasts are edited for content and length.
 Full written transcripts are available.

 Podcast transcripts were funded (in part) by the Conquer Cancer Mission Endowment Fund.

-In this podcast, Cancer.Net Associate Editor Dr. Michael Williams will discuss some of the new research in lymphoma that was presented at the 2019 American Society of Hematology Annual Meeting, held December seventh through tenth in Orlando, Florida.
+In this podcast, Cancer.Net Associate Editor Dr. Christopher Flowers covers new research in non-Hodgkin lymphoma presented at the 2022 American Society of Hematology Annual Meeting, held December 10-13 in New Orleans, Louisiana.

 In this podcast, esophageal cancer survivor Rachael Kearney shares her story with Dr. Frank Penedo, Associate Director of Cancer Survivorship & Behavioral Translational Sciences and the Director of the Cancer Survivorship Program at the University of Miami Sylvester Comprehensive Cancer Center, and an Advisory Panelist on the Cancer.Net Editorial Board.
 They discuss her podcast, Call On Courage, which features conversations connected to courage, starting over, and overcoming.
 They also discuss the value in sharing your story, and tips for people with cancer and survivors.

 In this podcast, Dr. Fay Hlubocky and Dr. Manali Patel talk about what health equity and quality care mean in the context of cancer care and discuss highlights from the 2022 Quality Care Symposium in these areas.